HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 - In HVML action tags, we can refer to context variables as well as named variables for attribute values, text content.
 At this point, the context variable is defined by the action tag that references this template.
 - In an element defined using the target markup language, its attribute values and text or data content can be defined using named variables.

-#### 2.1.16) Coroutines and virtual machine state
+#### 2.1.16) Coroutines and Virtual Machine State

 A properly parsed and loaded HVML program runs as a coroutine.
 HVML defines coroutines with the following four execution stages:

-- scheduled: The stage is scheduled.
+- Scheduled: The stage is scheduled.
 When the scheduler selects the coroutine in this stage to enter the ready state, it enters the first round of execution stage.
-- first-run: the first-run execution phase.
+- First-run: The first-run execution phase.
 When the first round of execution phase is completed, if the coroutine does not observe any events, it will enter the cleanup phase; if there are observers registered, it will enter the event loop execution phase.
 - Observing: The event loop execution phase.
-- cleanup: cleanup phase.
+- Cleanup: Cleanup phase.
 During the cleanup phase, the scheduler sends the coroutine's exit or termination status to the parent coroutine (if any).

 In addition to the normal execution of coroutines entering the cleanup phase, an HVML coroutine may terminate due to an exception.
 Therefore, we use the following terms to distinguish the exit or termination status of a coroutine: